 If Art the Clown can pull off a Santa suit in Terrifier 3, why not an LGBTQIA2S+ slasher movie set at Christmastime to go with it?
 Bad Girl Boogey, So Vam, and T-Blockers pave the way for Alice Maio Mackay’s latest feature film, Carnage For Christmas.
 Co-written by Benjamin Pahl Robinson the indie horror follows a classic model in the best type of setting.
 The story revolves around a historical account of a Santa suit-wearing killer in a small town called Purdan, Australia.

-Lola takes center stage, telling the urban legend as part of a true-crime podcast as she ponders what going back to her hometown might feel like.
+Lola takes center stage.
+She tells the urban legend as part of a true-crime podcast.
+She ponders what going back to her hometown might feel like.
 Labeled The Toymaker, the chilling tale dates back to the 1930s when it was told that a man killed his entire family while dressed as Santa.
 The story was even more personal considering that as kids, she and her friends would enter the house where everything went down as part of a regular game of truth or dare.

 Since transitioning, her star has risen, and she tells her audience about a time when she found the skeletal remains of the one unaccounted-for victim of the slaying.
 As the case is still an unsolved mystery her desire to figure out who was behind it all lingers.
 The Toymaker was said to have been a kind and gentle soul before the massacre, giving gifts to children at Christmas.
 That’s if it was even true of course.